-How to Write an Effective Curriculum Vitae for Any Type of Job
+How to Write an Effective CV for Any Type of Job

 Curriculum vitae is a Latin term that loosely translates to “the course of (one's) life.”
 It’s an application document that showcases a person’s educational and professional accomplishments.
 In many regions worldwide, the CV is the first document that recruiters and hiring managers examine to determine applicants' qualifications and aptitude for employment.

 Since a resume highlights your experience and education for a particular position, it should not exceed two pages.
-Unlike a resume, it’s okay for a CV to exceed three pages, especially if an applicant has plenty of career experience.
-Coursework, research, and scholarly or professional presentations are just some activities typically highlighted in a curriculum vitae.
+Unlike a resume, it’s okay for a CV to exceed three pages, especially if an applicant has plenty of career or teaching experience.
+Coursework, research, and scholarly or professional presentations are also the activities typically highlighted in a curriculum vitae.
+Volunteering, if related to the role, publications, and references should also be included and can make your CV much longer than a regular resume.

-Resumes are used to apply for "industry positions," which are jobs in the private or public sectors as opposed to academic positions.
-In contrast, CV writing is done when seeking academic positions, such as faculty positions, research grants, and fellowships.
-You might have a CV if you're applying to or have already completed a master's or doctoral program, or if you work as a professor or researcher.
+Resumes are used to apply for "industry positions," which are jobs in the private sector, as opposed to academic positions.
+In contrast, academic CV writing is done when seeking faculty positions, research grants, and fellowships.
+You might have a CV if you're applying to or have already completed a master's or doctoral program, PhD, or if you work as a professor or researcher.

-A CV is the same thing as a resume in some countries, such as South Africa, India, and Australia.
-However, in the United States and many European countries, a CV is a comprehensive summary of your educational background and professional achievements.
+A CV is the same thing as a resume in some countries, such as South Africa, India, or Australia.
+However, in the United States and many European countries, a CV is a comprehensive summary of your educational background and professional achievements, while a resume is a shorter version of it.
+It is okay and even requires adding references, publications, and all of your professional experience to a CV, while a resume should go back a maximum of 10-15 years.
+Exceptions to this rule would be military-to-civilian transition resumes and federal job applications that require special formatting and detailed documentation of duties and qualifications.

 How to Write a CV for a Job Application

-Aside from your job titles and the names of the companies/organizations, make sure to include the dates of your employment period.
-Accompany each job title with a summary of your experience and achievements with the company.
+4️⃣ Work/Teaching experience – Aside from your job titles and the names of the companies/organizations, make sure to include the dates of your employment - months and years for anything under 10 years, and only years for anything from 10+ years.
+Accompany each job title with a bulleted summary of your experience and achievements with the company.
+Make sure to include truthful numbers and do not list more than 5-6 bullet points.

-Here are some work experiences to include when writing your CV:
+Here are some other types of experiences to include when writing your CV:

 • Full- and part-time employment